RainerKuemmerle/g2o/doc/file-format.md

 # A graph

 A graph comprises above information.

-And we will save it in a specific order.
+- "Vertices"
+  - [Vertex]
+- "Edges"
+  - [Edge]
+- Optional:
   - "Fixed"
     - [Int]
   - "Parameters"
     - [Parameter]

-- "Vertices"
-  - [Vertex]
-- "Edges"
-  - [Edge]
+See [file-format-jsonschema.json](file-format-jsonschema.json) for a Json schema representation of this.

 # File formats to support

 We want to save the original g2o file format but also support potentially new file formats like JSON or a binary format.

-## Challenges
+## Backwards compatible g2o Ascii file

+The original g2o Ascii file format was a line based human readable file.
+The graph content has references in between the elements, e.g., an edge depends on vertices, an edge depends on parameters.
+To accommodate those references, the data is saved in a specific order.

+- Fixed
+- Parameters
+- Vertices
+- Edges

 To support the original g2o file format, we need to handle the special case of a dynamic edge.
 However, we can assume that not many files with dynamically sized edges in the g2o format exist.
 To support the original g2o format, we need anyhow to implement a custom reader for the data.
 Hence, we can handle in there the special format to separate IDs, estimate and information matrix.